EXPLAINER-How does the Fed stress test US banks?

 The Fed will release the results after markets close.
 It typically publishes aggregate industry losses, and individual bank losses including details on how specific portfolios - like credit cards or mortgages - fared.

-The Fed doesn't allow banks to announce their plans for dividends and buybacks until typically a few days after the results.
+The Fed does not allow banks to announce their plans for dividends and buybacks until typically a few days after the results.
 It announces the size of each bank's stress capital buffer in the subsequent months.

 The country's largest lenders, particularly JPMorgan Citigroup, Wells Fargo & Co WFC.N, Bank of America, Goldman Sachs, and Morgan Stanley MS.N are closely watched by the markets.